LEARN KITSAP TRANSIT

 What does ISO 14001 certification mean?

-iso-14001-environmental-web.jpgIn 2013, Kitsap Transit was selected to participate in a voluntary, two-year Environmental Sustainability Management System (ESMS) training program through Virginia Tech’s Center for Organization and Technological Advancement and the Federal Transit Administration.
+ISO 14001 Registered with NSF-ISR (environmental)In 2013, Kitsap Transit was selected to participate in a voluntary, two-year Environmental Sustainability Management System (ESMS) training program through Virginia Tech’s Center for Organization and Technological Advancement and the Federal Transit Administration.
 At the time, 38 transit agencies across the United States had been selected for the program.
 The same year, Kitsap Transit's Board committed to an ESMS by adopting an Environmental Policy.

 As part of the certification process, Kitsap Transit developed an environmental policy, identified the environmental aspects that have a significant impact on the environment, and set objectives to manage those aspects.
 The ISO 14001 standard requires an organization to consider all environmental issues relevant to its operations, such as air pollution, water and sewage issues, waste management, soil contamination, climate change mitigation and adaptation, and resource use and efficiency.

-When determining the scope of the environmental management system, the agency also considers the needs of interested parties, compliance obligations, risks, its activities, products and services, and commits to continual improvement; Kitsap Transit has an ESMS coordinator who monitors performance and leads an inter-department work group.
+When determining the scope of the environmental management system, the agency also considers the needs of interested parties, compliance obligations, risks, its activities, products and services, and commits to continual improvement.
+Kitsap Transit has an ESMS coordinator who monitors performance and leads an inter-department work group.

 Environmental Policy Elements: